henkbirkholz/draft-birkholz-sacm-yang-content/draft-birkholz-sacm-yang-content.md

 ## Enumeration definition for content-type

-One occurrence of the yang-output element MUST be instantiated in the content-metadata element if YANG push output is to be transferred.
-Also, the content-type must be set to the enumeration value "yang-output", respectively.
+An occurrence of the yang-output element MUST be instantiated in the content-metadata element, if YANG Push output is to be transferred.
+Also, the content-type MUST be set to the enumeration value "yang-output", respectively.

 In general, the list of content-type enumerations is including every subject as defined in the SACM Information Model.
-For the scope of this document, the list of potential content is reduced to "yang-output" only.
+Regarding the definition of the subset of the generic SACM Data Model provided by this document, the list of potential content-types is reduced to "yang-output".
+Please note, that the complete generic SACM Data Model includes additional content-type enumerations next to the definition provided by this document.

 ~~~~ XSD
 <CODE BEGINS>